kjcpaas/configs/README.md

 ### Vim

+- [the_silver_searcher](https://github.com/ggreer/the_silver_searcher) for searching within files.
-I am using [vim-plug](https://github.com/junegunn/vim-plug) to manage my Vim plugins.
+- [vim-plug](https://github.com/junegunn/vim-plug) to manage my Vim plugins.

 If you are using another plugin manager, you'll need to tweak the `.vimrc`

 ## Usage